libos-nuse/nuse-msmt/apsys/netperf/README.md

 ## Setup

-We needed to patch to netperf2 so that
+We needed to patch to netperf2 so that our experiment successfully run without any errors.

 ```
 diff --git a/config.sub b/config.sub
 index 1c366df..966cfd6 100755